wicked-rainman/DAPL/docs/DAPL_OVERVIEW.md

 1. The wrapper.

-  A. Provision is made for two code blocks within any main routine - setup() and loop().
+  Provision is made for two code blocks within any main routine - setup() and loop().

       setup():

       Code within the setup block is executed once after program initialisation.
-It's purpose is to allow the user to perform startup functions like opening input and output files, defining fields, identifying reference files Etc. Any failures within the setup block stop the whole process running.
+It's purpose is to allow the user to perform startup functions like opening input and output files, defining input fields, identifying reference files Etc. Any failures within the setup block stops the whole process running.

       loop()

-      Code within the loop block is executed for each record contained in each input file identified in setup()
+      Code within the loop block is executed once for each record contained in each input file identified in setup().
+A data structure is created for each record, populated with each fieldname and field value found.
+All functions within the loop block reference this global structure.
+Once the record has been processed, the structure is removed.

+2. Setup functions.